borysyy/MusicTracker/README.md

 # Shelfsounds

-A personal project that turned into a final project for my Unix Networking class for the Spring 2025 semester.

 This is a music tracking website, where users create an account and collections that store music.
 Example of collections include:

 - Favorite Artists of all time